LiDDA: Data Driven Attribution at LinkedIn

 We compare DDA generated attribution $\hat{a}^{DDA}$ with "ground truth" $\hat{a}^{\exp}$ and compute their difference, i.e. $\hat{d}^{DDA} = \hat{a}^{DDA} - \hat{a}^{\exp}$.

 Confidence intervals of $\hat{a}^{\exp}$, $\hat{a}^{DDA}$, and $\hat{d}^{DDA}$ were derived using bootstrap sampling.
 We notice that the gaps between $\hat{a}^{\exp}$ and $\hat{a}^{DDA}$ are not statistically significant.
-We concluded that our DDA attention based attribution align with the experimental result.
+We concluded that our DDA attention based attribution aligns with the experimental result.